aelinadas/aelinadas/README.md

 ## I'm an Engineer and an all time learner

-- 🔭 I’m currently working at Barclays as a Application Software Engineer
+- 🔭 I’m currently working at Barclays as an Application Software Engineer
 - 📫 How to reach me: das.aelina@gmail.com
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: I love to draw, paint and play badminton during my free time